-As of December 2021, 100 municipalities and 200,000 residents were participating in municipal aggregation programs in New York State.
-Similar to other states, New York municipalities engage with electricity suppliers contracting on a short-term basis for electricity supply, rather than engage in a long-term contract with a renewable energy facility.
-Not using long-term contracts to procure renewable energy directly, therefore not supporting new renewable projects directly.
-This short-term contracting approach would indirectly support renewable project development if the increase of demand for renewable energy was fulfilled in the short-term by offered products that meet or exceed New York RPS requirements (which are met by RECs).
-However, as discussed below, Municipal Aggregation programs in New York are not actively engaging in long-term contracts.
+As of December 2021, 100 municipalities and 200,000 residents were participating in municipal aggregation programs in New York State.74 Similar to other states, New York municipalities engage with electricity suppliers and contract on a short-term basis for electricity supply, rather than engage in a long-term contracts with a renewable energy facility.
+As opposed to the use of long-term contracts that procure renewable energy directly and therefore support new renewable projects directly, this short-term contracting approach helps renewable project development by indirectly increasing the demand for renewable energy in the short-term by offering products that meet or exceed New York RPS requirements which are met by RECs, but as discussed below Municipal Aggregation programs in New York are not actively engaging in long-term contracts.

 The 2016 NY PSC Order encourages CCAs to support the State's Clean Energy Standard ("CES") by engaging in PPAs.
-The NY PCS Order states that "the [CES], if adopted, will also offer CCA programs opportunities to support clean energy goals through self-initiated power purchase agreements with renewable energy generators or deployment of renewable energy resources."
-86 No term length for PPA contracts is specified in the NY PSC Order.
-The NY PSC's ability adopt such provisions stems from the enabling statute, that "in making a selection, community choice aggregators may contract with any number of contractors to design, build, operate, and/or maintain renewable energy facilities and energy efficiency measures that provide power or capacity to the community choice aggregation program."
-87 The order enables direct contracting with renewable energy facilities and encourages CCAs to enter into long-term contracts, after a review of relevant orders on CCA programs, an analysis of publicly available information provided by New York's four CCA administrators, and the CCA webpages, there is not concrete evidence of municipalities in New York entering into long-term contracts.
-88
+That NY PCS Order states that "the [CES], if adopted, will also offer CCA programs opportunities to support clean energy goals through self-initiated power purchase agreements with renewable energy generators or deployment of renewable energy resources."75 No term length is specified in the NY PSC Order.
+The NY PSC's ability adopt such provisions stems from the enabling statute, which states that "in making a selection, community choice aggregators may contract with any number of contractors to design, build, operate, and/or maintain renewable energy facilities and energy efficiency measures that provide power or capacity to the community choice aggregation program."76 Although direct contracting with renewable energy facilities is allowed and CCAs are

-84 New York PSC, CASE 14-M-0224, Proceeding on Motion of the Commission to Enable Community Choice Aggregation Programs, Order Authorizing Framework for Community Choice Aggregation Opt-Out Program, April 21, 2016.
-Available at https://documents.dps.ny.gov/public/Common/ViewDoc.aspx?DocRefId={38EFD3B0-48BC-400E-9795-98CB5EFAE0FA}
+71 New York PSC, CASE 14-M-0224, Proceeding on Motion of the Commission to Enable Community Choice Aggregation Programs, Order Authorizing Framework for Community Choice Aggregation Opt-Out Program, April 21, 2016.
+Available at https://documents.dps.ny.gov/public/Common/ViewDoc.aspx?DocRefId={38EFD3B0-48BC-400E-9795- 98CB5EFAE0FA}